According to researchers at Georgia Institute of Technology, specific words or phrases can identify a level of perceived credibility on Twitter.

 “Words indicating positive sentiment but mocking the impracticality of the event, such as ‘ha,’ ‘grins’ or ‘joking,’ were seen as less credible.
 So were hedge words, including ‘certain level’ and ‘suspects,’” she continued.

-Surprisingly, posts with high number of retweets received lower credibility scores, while replies on longer message tweets were deemed as more credible, based on the findings.
+Surprisingly, posts with a high number of retweets received lower credibility scores, while replies on longer message tweets were deemed as more credible, based on the findings.

 “When combined with other signals, such as event topics or structural information, our linguistic result could be an important building block of an automated system,” researchers concluded.